Skip to content

 Eager generation

-Unlike our other generated SDKs, which generate SDKs lazily, Rust crates are generated eagerly to populate the checksum of the generated crate in the package index.
-Once you've run cargo add on a crate, future pushes to the default label for the crate's repository will be automatically generated.
+Unlike our other generated SDKs, which generate SDKs lazily, the BSR eagerly generates Rust crates to populate the checksum of the generated crate in the package index.
+Once you've run cargo add on a crate, future pushes to the default label for the crate's repository automatically generate SDKs.

 To eagerly generate a version for a particular label or commit, go to the module you want to generate for, then choose a label from the dropdown or enter a commit ID: